-- 13 Visiting faculty carry out instructional and/or research responsibilities within an academic department. - 14 Professional credentials and/or the terminal degree required for the university's professorial ranks are also - required for appointments as visiting faculty.
-Normally, the rank of appointment will be the professorial - rank that the individual holds at his or her home institution; however, the standards of scholarship for - 17 holding visiting faculty rank will be the same as required for the university's own faculty.
-Visiting faculty - do not participate in the governance of the department and are not subject to annual performance reviews. - 19 Typically, a visiting faculty appointment is made for 12 months.
-As with all other NTTF appointments, - 20 the Chief Academic Officer will issue letters of appointment to visiting faculty.
+Visiting faculty carry out instructional and/or research responsibilities within an academic department.
+Professional credentials and/or the terminal degree required for the university's professorial ranks are also required for appointments as visiting faculty.
+Normally, the rank of appointment will be the professorial rank that the individual holds at his or her home institution; however, the standards of scholarship for holding visiting faculty rank will be the same as required for the university's own faculty.
+Visiting faculty do not participate in the governance of the department and are not subject to annual performance reviews.
+Normally Typically, a visiting faculty appointment is made for 12 months.
+As with all other non-tenure-track faculty NTTF appointments, the Office of the Chancellor Chief Academic Officer will issue letters of appointment to visiting faculty.

-21 4.1.8 Joint Faculty
+4.1.8 Joint Faculty

-- Non-tenure track joint faculty appointments typically involve participation in the teaching and research of - 23 two or more departments or research units within the University. - Department and college bylaws, in conjunction with university policy and procedure, establish standards - and procedures relating to searches for and promotion of Joint Faculty.
-The definition and extent of such - 26 interdepartmental or intercampus non-tenure-track joint faculty appointments is determined by mutual - agreement between the faculty member and the heads, directors, or chairpersons in consultation with - appropriate faculty of the academic units involved, and the respective deans, vice chancellors, or other - 29 campus officers.
-In these cases, the following guidelines are observed: - 1.
-The appointment may be with or without salary in the cooperating or second department (i.e. the unit awarding the interdepartmental or intercampus Joint Faculty appointment); salary, if any, continues to be linked with the home department; - 2.
-The head of the home or primary department recommends the interdepartmental or intercampus joint faculty appointment to the head of the cooperating department, following informal discussion or negotiation; - 3.
-The joint faculty appointment is made by the cooperating department with approvals by the dean and chief academic officer;
+Non-tenure track joint faculty appointments typically involve participation in the teaching and research of two or more departments or research units within the University.

+Department and college bylaws, in conjunction with university policy and procedure, establish standards and procedures relating to searches for and promotion of Joint Faculty.
+The definition and extent of such interdepartmental or intercampus non-tenure-track joint faculty appointments is determined by mutual agreement between the faculty member and the heads, directors, or chairpersons in consultation with appropriate faculty of the academic units involved, and the respective deans, vice chancellors, or other campus officers.
+In these cases, the following guidelines are observed:

+- The appointment is may be with or without salary in the cooperating or second department (i.e. the unit awarding the interdepartmental or intercampus Joint Faculty appointment); salary, if any, continues to be linked with the home department; - The head of the home or primary department recommends the interdepartmental or intercampus joint faculty appointment to the head of the cooperating department, following informal discussion or negotiation; - 3.
+The joint faculty appointment is made by the cooperating department with approvals by the dean and chief academic officer; - The specific joint faculty title in the cooperating department is determined by mutual agreement between the head and the faculty member, subject to approval by the dean and chief academic officer

-- 4. The specific joint faculty title in the cooperating department is determined by mutual agreement between the head and the faculty member, subject to approval by the dean and chief academic officer. - 4 Non-tenure track Joint Faculty may be appointed under the terms of a Joint Faculty Agreement between - 5 the University of Tennessee and another entity, such as the Oak Ridge National Laboratory (ORNL).
-The - 6 specific allocation of effort in the UTK department or college is negotiated pursuant to the Joint Faculty - 7 Agreement. - 8 4.1.9 Emeritus or Emerita - 9 At the discretion of the chancellor and upon the recommendation of the department head, dean, and chief - 10 academic officer, faculty members who are at the rank of distinguished lecturer, research professor, - 11 clinical professor, professor of practice, or extension professor at the time of retirement may be awarded - the rank of emeritus or emerita.
+Non-tenure track Joint Faculty may be appointed under the terms of a Joint Faculty Agreement between the University of Tennessee and another entity, such as the Oak Ridge National Laboratory (ORNL).
+The specific allocation of effort in the UTK department or college is negotiated pursuant to the Joint Faculty Agreement.

+4.1.9 Rank of Emeritus or Emerita

+At the discretion of the chancellor and upon the recommendation of the department head, dean, and chief academic officer, faculty members who are distinguished lecturers, at the rank of distinguished lecturer, research professor, clinical professor, professor of practice, or extension professor at the time of retirement may be awarded the rank of emeritus or emerita.